JamesBond6873/Airborne_Rescue_Line_2025/README.md

 -> Code should take manual inputs from User

--> Create a ARM ESC command (attempt to avoid ESCs desarming when the robot is turned on)
+-> Create a ARM ESC command (attempt to avoid ESCs desarming when the robot is turned on) X

 -> PCB Updates: IMU + Led Driver + Better Flat Connection